dendronhq/dendron-site/vault/dendron.ref.config.md

 ## Validation and AutoComplete

-Dendron can provide validation when you edit the raw yaml using the[[Configure (yaml) Command|dendron.topic.commands#configure-yaml]].
+Dendron can provide validation when you edit the raw yaml using the[[Configure (yaml) Command|dendron.ref.commands#configure-yaml]].
 In order to do so, you must have the `redhat.vscode-yaml` extension installed (this is a recommended extension for Dendron) The validator provides autocomplete, documentation & warnings when editing dendron.yml.
 Here's a few examples of what it looks like:

 Hover over values to see documentation